Food & Fado in Lisbon: How to Experience Lisbon’s Music and Flavors

 Lisbon reveals itself best through its flavors and its music.
-From fado, the soulful 19th-century music genre and living soundtrack of the city, to the tastes of traditional neighborhood taverns, the city’s culture comes alive in a way you can see, hear and savor.
+Indeed, fado in Lisbon is the soulful 19th-century music genre and living soundtrack of the city.
+Add this to the tastes available in traditional neighborhood taverns, and the city’s culture comes alive in a way you can see, hear and savor.

 These historic traditions, woven into the very fabric of the city, continue to shape daily life, local gatherings, and the unique character of Lisbon’s neighborhoods.

-The Best Way to Experience Fado in Lisbon
+The Best Neighbourhoods to Experience Fado in Lisbon

-On our Food & Fado Tour, you can spend an evening tracing the story of fado in Lisbon by walking through Mouraria and Alfama.
+Spend an evening tracing the story of fado in Lisbon by walking through Mouraria and Alfama.
 These neighborhoods were where the music first took root and flourished.
-Along the way, you’ll stop to enjoy bites, local drinks, and home-style specialties.
-You will experiencing firsthand how food and fado come together to shape Lisbon’s cultural identity.
+Along the way, you can stop to enjoy bites, local drinks, and home-style specialties.

 Tracing Fado’s Origins in Mouraria